Syncthing Review 2022

 - Syncthing is open source, while BitTorrent Sync is not open source

 - Syncthing has documented protocols, BitTorrent Sync doesn’t

-- BitTorrent offers app for iOS and Syncthing has its iOS app in beta testing phase
+- BitTorrent offers an app for iOS and Syncthing has its iOS app in the beta testing phase

 In an exception to these technical details, we used both the services for comparison.
 BitTorrent Sync has a better UI and sharing files between different devices is much easier.
 Syncthing has a complicated setup process, and while our demonstration looks easy, we ran into many difficulties while connecting our two devices.

 The advantages of using Syncthing are countless.
 Yes, you have read that correctly.
 You can consider these benefits in the form of open-source file synchronizer, probability of creating your own cloud service, user-friendly interface, and others.

 As already mentioned, it is an open-source app therefore; you can explore the source code yourself.
 Likewise, you can experience its impressive cross-platform feature that helps in using the app on operating systems to your liking.

 TLS Mutual Authentication Protection